50 Fun and Unique Things to Do in Gainesville TODAY

 44. Shop for Antiques in Micanopy

-A one-stop-shop for all things unique, Antique City Mall will have you handing over your credit in no time.
+A one-stop shop for all things unique, Antique City Mall will have you handing over your credit in no time for those one-of-a-kind treasures you never knew you needed.

 Address: 17020 Southeast, Co Rd 234, Micanopy, FL 32667